Van Lier New Voices Fellowship

 Fellows are selected through an open application process.
 Applicants must be legal residents of New York City, identify as playwrights of color under the age of 30 at the time of application, demonstrate financial need, and make a case for how the Fellowship and participation in The Lark’s community would promote transformative artistic and professional growth.

-Applications for 2018 are closed.
+Applications are currenly closed.
 To be notified of upcoming opportunities,

 sign up for The Lark’s Mailing List.